tc39/proposal-regexp-v-flag/README.md

 Instead, we are proposing to reserve doubled ASCII punctuation and symbols for future use.
 That will allow for future proposals to add `~~` for example, as suggested in [UTS \#18](https://www.unicode.org/reports/tr18/#Subtraction_and_Intersection), for symmetric difference.

-### Does this proposal affect JavaScript lexing?
+### Does this proposal affect ECMAScript lexing?

-It’s an explicit goal of our proposal that a correct JavaScript lexer before this proposal remains a correct JavaScript lexer after this proposal.
+It’s an explicit goal of our proposal that a correct ECMAScript lexer before this proposal remains a correct ECMAScript lexer after this proposal.

 ## TC39 meeting notes